kaldi-asr/kaldi/egs/formosa_speech/s5/README.md

 project.

 *  Before you run this recips, please apply, download and put or make a link of the corpus under this folder.

-*  Tehn, you could start from "run.sh".
-There are many switchs in this sceript (flag "true" to "false") to bypass centain steps.
+*  Then, you excute "run.sh" to train models and decode test data.
+There are many switchs in this sceript (flag "true" or "false"). you could set them to "false" to bypass centain steps.
 ), for example:

     true && (
         local/prepare_dict.sh || exit 1;
     ).

 *  Finally, run "result.sh" to collect all results.

 ## Results: